CONCEPT ANALYSIS

 Guardian: The High Ground

-Guardian's relay stations occupy every significant hilltop along the Ridgeline from the Basin to the East Bore.
+Guardian's relay stations occupy every significant hilltop along the Ridgeline from the to the East Bore.
 The repeaters amplify and redirect signals across East Bay sectors, compensating for interference that the bay floor's dense infrastructure creates at ground level.
-You can route around the relays through Ironclad's bay-floor conduit โ€” slower, less reliable, and subject to Ironclad surveillance.
+You can route around the relays through 's bay-floor conduit โ€” slower, less reliable, and subject to surveillance.
 Guardian sells the premium of altitude.
 The price is negotiable.
 The alternative is not.

 Helix BioTech: The Peninsula Corridor